Log in

 Very helpful Review 13

-Sometimes it's a thing with fragrances - those that, according to the classic standards of all cut-away perfume fans, can't really be fantastic at all, because they don't live up to everything that is generally appreciated; zeitgeist, complexity, creativity, individuality.
-Ted Lapidus Pour Homme is such a blatant case.
-Here we have a fragrance that is only 5 years old, but looks as if it was conjured out of a hat in the mid-80s.
-Angular bottle with 8-bit lines in the Max Headroom inspired RoboCop design, simply color matched the grey 87 bottle of the original.
+Sometimes, fragrances can be quite a thing - those that, by classic standards of all seasoned perfume fans, really shouldn't be fantastic at all because they don't meet what is generally appreciated; zeitgeist, complexity, creativity, individuality, high price.
+Ted Lapidus Pour Homme Sport is such a contradictory case.
+Here we have a scent that is only 5 years old but feels as if it was magically conjured up in the mid-80s with a flux capacitor.
+A blocky bottle with 8-bit lines in a Max Headroom-inspired RoboCop design, only the gray 87 bottle of the original has been color-adjusted to fit the sport concept.
 Done!
-And already this annoying bad habit of throwing light versions on the market as sports flankers doesn't seem inviting to me with the Pour Homme Sport either, to want to dive in more with it, sports fragrances tend to scare me off!
-Which makes me wonder what this "sport" has to do with the grey '87 Origial, please, as I can't detect any basic sport DNA at all.
-For me this is a completely new fragrance, with the bottle and name as a common feature.
-That's all!
+And already this annoying habit of launching lighter versions as sport flankers doesn't make me want to dive deeper into Pour Homme Sport - sport fragrances tend to repel me!
+I wonder what this sport flanker has to do with the gray 87 original, as I can't recognize any core DNA in the "Sport."
+For me, this is a completely newly composed fragrance, with the bottle and name as the only commonality.
+That's all.

-By such standards, "Sport" must not be good at all.
-And yet it is, surprisingly, moreover: With Kouros and consorts he has nothing to do, not even with all the masculine fragrances of the 70 / 80s.
-It's amazingly citrusy, fresh, bright and positive - and wonderfully old-fashioned and straightforward.
-I don't detect any more complex scent progression, but there's an overbearing assertiveness to it, something that immediately settles into the nose.
-A little wild, but not too much, and quite long lasting.
+By such standards, the "Sport" shouldn't be good at all.
+And yet it is, surprisingly convincing.
+And by the way: It has nothing to do with Kouros and its extreme counterparts, not even with the masculine scents of the 70s/80s.
+It is too clean, surprisingly citrusy, fresh, bright, and positive - while being wonderfully old-fashioned and straightforwardly floral.
+I don't recognize any more complex scent development, but rather an above-average assertiveness, something that immediately settles in the nose.
+A bit wild, but not too much, and quite long-lasting.
 A nice spring and summer scent for just going shopping.
-It certainly puts a smile on my face every time I suck it in.
-It's this down-to-earth simplicity in Sport that wins me over and reminds me that fragrances don't have to be complex and expensively niche to win my heart.
-Sport certainly has it when it's appropriate.
-Sometimes just crispy fried potatoes and fried egg can be a real goumet meal
+It puts a smile on my face every time I inhale it.
+It’s this down-to-earth simplicity in the Sport that convinces me and reminds me that fragrances don't have to be complex and expensive niche products to win my heart.
+The "Sport" has certainly done so, when it is situationally appropriate.
+Sometimes, crispy fried potatoes and a fried egg can indeed be a true gourmet meal, satisfying both the heart and the mind.
+All easy.

 4 Comments